open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/brainscales-2/index.md

   and event routing.
 It enables fast emulation of complex neural dynamics and exploration of synaptic plasticity rules.
 The architecture supports training of deep spiking and non-spiking neural networks using hybrid techniques like surrogate gradients.
-title: BrainScaleS 2 - Universität Heidelberg
+title: BrainScaleS 2 - Universität Heidelberg - Universität Heidelberg
 type: neuromorphic-hardware
 ---